LauraIsCool/Assignment_2_Python/README.md

 The outputs of this program are then printed either to the spreadsheet file, the pdf file or a txt file depending on the type of output generated.

 ### How to run 'Assignment2-Elsa.py'
+This program can be run as a whole as long as the elwawave1.csv dataset is in the same folder as the program.
+The program has been developed using Spyder IDE so it is recommended that users also use this software.

 ### What to expect from 'Assignment2-Elsa.py'
+This program during testing was taking approximately 4 seconds to run.
+In the command line the program will produce the time taken to run the program.

+When the program is run 4 plots will be procuded in pop out windows.
+1 pie chart.
+1 bar chart and 3 histograms.
+These charts will also be printed to a pdy file called plots.pdf
+The program will also write the final dataframe to an excel file called cleaned_Data_pthon.xlsx.
+This can be viewed in excel.
+The program will also generate a new txt file that will contain the textual outputs of the program.
+This includes a contingency table and some summary statistics for the new age variable created.

-##### For more details about how to run the program and what to expect please refer to the specific documetation created [Click Here](https://github.com/LauraIsCool/Assignment_2_Python/blob/master/Assignment2_SupportingDocumentation.docx)
+###### For more details about how to run the program and what to expect please refer to the specific documentation created [Click Here](https://github.com/LauraIsCool/Assignment_2_Python/blob/master/Assignment2_SupportingDocumentation.docx)

 ### License